AdamLee321/react-native-guided-tour/README.md

 ## Usage

-Wrap the portion of your app that you want to use tour guide with inside `<TourGuideProvider>`:
+Wrap the part of your app that you want to guide with `<TourGuideProvider>`:

 ```js
 import { TourGuideProvider } from 'react-native-guided-tour';